Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Dividing it by 2 gives us a set that adds a one-dimensional sequence per value.
+Dividing it by 2 gives us a set that adds a one dimensional sequence per value.
 It was only 2 in size per unit because of the two sides of the square.

 <br /><br />